-Date Action By or With Whom Taken M § ED Interval 1 Mon Apr 29 FIRST DAY for death in family to qualify for late (emergency) early voting (SOS Forms 5-28 & 5-29).
-Note: While the death occurs on or after the day before the last day of early voting by personal appearance, the application cannot be submitted until the day after early voting by personal appearance ends.
-Voting by this method ends close of business the day before election day.
-City Secretary 9.73(a) 5th Tue Apr 30 LAST DAY of "regular" early voting by personal appearance (versus special forms of early voting).
-City Secretary 9.11(b) 4th Apr 30 to Sat May 4 7 p.m.
-Once early voting by personal appearance is over until 7 p.m. on election day, early voting materials may be delivered to the EVBB for qualifying purposes when paper ballots are used or automatically tabulated ballots are used at a central counting station.
-Note: Ballots may not be counted until election day, except if election is held jointly with a county of 100,000 or more.
+Date Action By or With Whom Taken M § ED Interval 1 Apr 29 to Sat May 3 7 p.m.
+Once early voting by personal appearance is over until 7 p.m. on ED, early voting materials may be delivered to the EVBB for qualifying purposes when paper ballots are used or automatically tabulated ballots are used at a central counting station.
+Note: Ballots may not be counted until ED, except if election is held jointly with a county of 100,000 or more.
 Post notice of delivery continuously 24 hours before each delivery (SOS Forms 10-3 & 10-4).
 Ensure that the counting equipment has been tested at least 48 hours before tabulation begins.
-City Secretary 9.57(a)(1) 9.57(a)(3) 4th through close of polls Wed.
-May 1 LAST DAY to receive in the mail an application to cancel mail ballot (SOS Form 6-6).
-Note: SOS does not apply EC §1.006.
-City Secretary 9.54(a) 3rd May 1 LAST DAY for first test of automatic tabulating or DRE equipment to be used at a polling place.
-Note: To ensure 48 hours before 7 a.m. of election day, test must be by 3rd day.
+City Secretary 9.57(a)(1) 9.57(a)(3) 4th through close of polls Wed April 30 LAST DAY for first test of automatic tabulating or DRE equipment to be used at a polling place.
+Note: To ensure 48 hours before 7 a.m. of ED, test must be by 3rd day.
 Notice must be published at least 48 hours before date of test.
-City Secretary 6.63(d)(2) 6.64(b-c) 3rd May 1 FIRST DAY the EVBB may begin counting ballots in an election held jointly with a county having a population of 100,000 or more.
+City Secretary 6.63(d)(2) 6.64(b-c) 3rd April 30 FIRST DAY the EVBB may begin counting ballots in an election held jointly with a county having a population of 100,000 or more.
 Note: Ensure that the counting equipment has been tested at least 48 hours before tabulation begins.
-Early Voting Ballot Board 9.57(a)(2) 9.57(f)(1) 3rd
+Early Voting Ballot Board 9.57(a)(2) [2024] 9.57(f)(1) 3rd April 30 to Fri May 2 Period to apply for late (emergency) early voting because of death in family (SOS Form 5-28 & 5-29).
+Note: Requires absence from county on ED.
+Period ends the day before ED.
+City Secretary 9.73 3rd through 1st April 30 to Sat May 3 5 p.m.
+Period to apply for late (emergency) early voting because of illness or disability originating on or after ED - 12 says (SOS Form 5-32).
+Note: Application deadline ends at 5 p.m., but ballot can be returned until 7 p.m.
+City Secretary 9.72(b) 3rd through ED Fri May 2 LAST DAY to deliver precinct list of registered voters, with the early voting voters marked, to presiding judges and recommended date for delivery of supplies to presiding judges.
+City Secretary 9.83(e) 1st May 2 One-year deadline to post certain information on the city's website for the next general election to be held on May 3, 2025.
+Note: See endnote 1.
+City Secretary 2.13(d)(2) next May election - 365 days May 2 Recommended date for delivery of equipment to polling places.
+Note: Statutory deadline is 6 a.m. on ED.
+City Secretary 6.65(b) 1st